Abdullahi-Mohammedamin/week4/README.md

 ## Technologies Used
 HTML: for basic webpage structure

-css: for styling the webpage
+CSS: for styling the webpage

 jQuery: for essential functions that enable effects